shaoju/italkidesign/_posts/2021-03-29-dont-show-me-the-design.md

 title: Don’t Show Me the Design
 featured:
 author: junjie
-tags: [story-telling design]
+tags: [story-telling, design]
 image: '/2020/images/app.jpg'
 ---

-Wearing the title of the Head of Design, I kept saying to the team that:
+Wearing the title of Head of Design, I kept saying to the team that:

 > Don’t show me the design.